 Designers create it, developers make it work.
 Can you imagine an app designed by engineers or developed by designers?
 It would be the worst app in history.

-As designers, we must have a surgical eye for all UI elements like colors, fonts, alignments, margins, etc. Everything from our side must be pixel perfect.
+As designers, we must have a surgical eye for all UI elements like colors, fonts, alignments, margins, etc. Everything from our side must be pixel-perfect.

 On the other hand, developers do not have this trained eye, and they don’t have to.
 They need to be masters of the technology behind the scenes and ensure all functionalities are working well.
+Developers turn the designer’s dream into a reality, but during the transition, developers see the dream differently.

 A design spec is a document or a set of documents where you should specify all UI aspects like colors, styles, margins, alignments, sizes, assets, and so on.
 In addition, it should include a map of functionalities like related strategies, user flows, pipelines, and every other document you’ve used to plan your design.
+The goal of the design spec is to provide a blueprint of the designed product to support developers in building the exact product as it is designed by UI/UX designers to satisfy all user and organization requirements.

 The design spec is not only useful for designers and developers but also for product and quality analysis teams.
 They should have access to it, understand the flow and its requirements, and ensure the design meets business expectations.